maziac/DeZog/documentation/zx81/zx81-zsim.md

 You can also use globbing/wildcards.
 E.g. `LOAD "WR*/**/BOW*"` can result in loading the file from path "wrx/sub/bowling.p".

+Note:
-Note: Globbing is done for `LOAD "..."` but not for "load" in launch.json.
+- Globbing is done for `LOAD "..."` but not for "load" in launch.json.
+- `LOAD` also supports the load-address syntax.
+E.g. `LOAD "MUNCHER.UDG;8192"` will load the raw data file MUNCHER.UDG to address 8192.

 ## Loading a .p file
 Outside the "zsim" property use e.g: